 From Two Paychecks to Zero

 First, Reid left a secure job in the insurance industry.
-He had tried to interest his employers in an idea for helping people better manage their health benefits.
+He had tried to interest his employers in an idea for helping people to better manage their health-care expenses.
 When the company declined the idea, Reid took it and struck out on his own.
-If his venture flopped, the Rasmussens figured, they could always rely on Heidi's salary as vice president for a major national retailer where she'd worked all her adult life.
+If his venture flopped, the Rasmussens figured, they could always rely on Heidi's salary as vice president for a major national retailer, where she'd worked all her adult life.
 Then, two and a half years later, Heidi's job was eliminated as part of a massive layoff.

 The Rasmussens had gone from two secure incomes to none at all.
 Heidi's first instinct was to scramble for another retail job with an established firm.
 But Reid offered another possibility.
 He was sure his company had a solid business plan, but it needed help when it came to marketing and engaging members.
 It lacked energy and spark.
 In other words, it lacked Heidi.